aag/fillmysuitcase/README.md

 $ sudo apt-get install php5-sqlite
 ```

-You can then run all the tests with artisan:
+You can then run all the tests with phpunit:

 ```
-$ php artisan test
+$ ./vendor/bin/phpunit
 ```

 ### License